kyma-project/kyma/docs/service-mesh/10-05-sidecar.md

    Sidecar injection is disabled if the output contains the `sidecar.istio.io/inject:false` line.
 Delete the label and restart the Pod to enable sidecar injection for the Deployment.

-3. Make sure Istio sidecar injector is running:
+3. Make sure that the Istio sidecar injector is running:

     ```bash
     kubectl describe pod -n istio-system -l app=sidecarInjectorWebhook